vykuang/toronto-service-calls-2023/docs/docker.md

 Ideally we don't pass any credentials and [configure specific IAM roles](https://cloud.google.com/run/docs/authenticating/service-to-service) handle authentication.
 Concretely speaking, if we're deploying this container to cloud, whatever's running the container should have a service account attached to it that already has the necessary permissions

+Specifically, if our agent is running on GCE, we would run `prefect agent start ...` on the instance, and the service account attached will have all the required permissions, bypassing need for including credentials

 ### Execution

 There's two ways: